thanegill/itc280/articles/12_03_12_assignment9.md

 	}
 	?>

 I define `ARTICLES_PER_PAGE` as a constant in my `config.php` file.
-I add a class to the current page li and keep any existing querys in the url.
-The only problem is that if the `pg` varable in the query sting is the only one it won't repace the query; it will just add another one after it.
-If it's not the only query and I have an existing one that's not `pg` it will then add it and repace that same one when the page changes.
+I added a class to the current page and keep any existing query in the url.
+The only problem is that if the `pg` variable in the query sting is the only one it won't replace the query; it will just add another one after it.
+If it's not the only query and I have an existing one that's not `pg` it will then add it and replace that same one when the page changes.
 I believe that this has something to do with the regular expression in the `removeQueary` function.
 Credit goes out to [AddedBytes](http://www.addedbytes.com/lab/php-querystring-functions/) for the `addQuery` and the `removeQuery` functions.